AntonyLeo/AgriViz/README.md

   * Run command: **set FLASK_DEBUG=1**
   * Run command: **flask run**

-These steps should make the Front-end up and running
+These steps should get the front-end up and running

 # Back-end